Skip to main content

 Can Endometrial Cancer Be Found Early?

-The best way to find endometrial cancer when it's small (at an early stage) is to see a health care provider if you have any signs and symptoms of endometrial cancer, such as abnormal vaginal bleeding or discharge (that's getting worse, occurring between periods, or happening after menopause).
+The best way to find endometrial cancer when it's small (at an early stage) is to see a health care provider if you have any signs and symptoms of endometrial cancer, such as abnormal vaginal bleeding (that's getting worse, occurring between periods, or happening after menopause) or discharge.
 Early detection improves the chances that the cancer will be treated successfully.

 Early detection tests for endometrial cancer

-Early detection (also called screening) refers to the use of tests to find a disease, like cancer, in people who don't have symptoms of that disease.
+Early detection (also called screening) is the use of tests to find a disease like cancer, in people who don't have symptoms of that disease.
 Early detection tests can help find some types of cancer at an early stage -- when it's small and hasn't spread beyond the place it started.

-At this time, there are no screening tests or exams to find endometrial cancer early in women who are at average endometrial cancer risk and have no symptoms.
+At this time, there are no screening tests or exams to find endometrial cancer early in people at average endometrial cancer risk who have no symptoms.

-The American Cancer Society recommends that, at menopause, all women should be told about the risks and symptoms of endometrial cancer and strongly encouraged to report any vaginal bleeding, discharge, or spotting to their doctor.
+The American Cancer Society recommends that, at menopause you should be told about the risks and symptoms of endometrial cancer and strongly encouraged to report any vaginal bleeding, discharge, or spotting to your doctor.

-Screening tests used for cervical cancer, such as a Pap test or HPV (human papillomavirus) test aren’t effective tests for endometrial cancer.
-The Pap test, which screens women for cervical cancer, can sometimes find some early endometrial cancers, but it’s not a good test for this type of cancer.
+Screening tests used for cervical cancer, such as a Pap test or HPV (human papillomavirus) test aren’t effective for endometrial cancer.
+The Pap test, which screens for cervical cancer, can sometimes find early endometrial cancers, but in general, it’s not a good test to find endometrial cancer.
 For information see Screening Tests for Cervical Cancer.

-The American Cancer Society recommends that most women at increased risk for endometrial cancer be told of their risk and be advised to see their doctor whenever they have any abnormal vaginal bleeding.
-This includes women whose risk is increased due to age, late menopause, never giving birth, infertility, obesity, diabetes, high blood pressure, estrogen treatment, or tamoxifen therapy.
+The American Cancer Society recommends that those at increased risk for endometrial cancer be told of their risk and be advised to see their doctor whenever they have any abnormal vaginal bleeding.
+This includes those at increased risk due to age, late menopause, never giving birth, infertility, obesity, diabetes, high blood pressure, estrogen treatment or tamoxifen therapy.

-Another option for a woman who has (or may have) HNPCC is to have a hysterectomy once she is done having children.
+Another option for those who have (or may have) HNPCC is to have a hysterectomy once bearing children is no longer a preference.
 (See Can Endometrial Cancer Be Prevented?)

 American Cancer Society Emails